 Assemble

-- To a large serving bowl, add the vegetables and croutons.
-Drizzle with dressing and toss until combined.
+• To a large serving bowl, add the vegetables and croutons.
+Drizzle with half the dressing (if not serving immediately) and the cheese, tossing until combined.
 Check for flavor and adjust seasoning as needed

 Notes